Radio Advertising and Internet Statistics

 on our website or through our iPhone and Android

 audio apps and services, according to our streaming

 Internet Wording and definitions:

 “Impression” - An advertisement's appearance on an accessed web page...
 For example, if the page you're on shows your ad, that's one impression.
 Advertisers use impressions to measure the number of views their ads receive, and publishers often sell ad space according to impressions.
 Impressions are tracked in a log maintained by a site server and are often sold on a cost per thousand (CPM) basis OR a monthly basis with a guarantee of reaching up to X amount impressions.

-“Visits” - Visits are normally equivalent to unique visitors.
-In January of 2013, for example, WGNS had 174,440 visits recorded on the WGNS website.
+“Visits” - Visits are normally equivalent to visitors.
+In August of 2013, for example, WGNS had 246,047 visits recorded on the WGNS website.
 Think of it as the number of different people (different IP) that visits the web page.
-Visits or unique visitors are the most essential numbers of all, when it comes to determine the traffic of a specific site.
+These are not "Hits."
+Hits add up to over 5-million monthly.
+Visits or visitors are the most essential numbers of all, when it comes to determine the traffic of a specific site.